 Matte painters create incredible photo-realistic landscapes or environments that you can’t get on a real set.
 Digital Compositors deal with a complex combination of images in order to ensure all the visual elements of a film are seamlessly rendered.
 Animators can create everything from spaceships to believable motion-capture characters.
 The list goes on.
 If it takes a village to raise a child, to create a special-effects film, it takes a village-sized studio.
 Of course, the career possibilities aren’t limited to the likes of film or video games.
 You might also decide to go in a more graphic direction as a motion designer, for example.
 As we continue to move our lives into the virtual space, digital artistry can never be underestimated.

-Here are some of the entry-level VFX positions you can access after studying the one-year Visual Effects HE Certificate course at Catalyst.
+Here are some of the entry-level VFX positions you can access after studying the one-year Visual Effects, Digital Arts & Animation course at Catalyst.

 Positions in large scale visual effects studios:

 - Junior compositing artist

 General jobs in small and mid level productions (music video, short films, artistic installations, etc)